 Consumers have been frustrated by Apple iPhone’s rising costs.
 To appease customers, Apple is looking at ways to cut costs and one major cost-cutting move would be to use new display technology.
 However, new displays would be incompatible with 3D Touch, a key iPhone feature since 2015.
 Although an Apple staple, Ming-Chi Kuo believes Apple will ditch 3D Touch completely.

-Analyst Ming-Chi Kuo is convinced this is the year Apple will give up on… 3D Touch.
-Since iPhone 6S, Apple pushed the feature forward, convinced users’ will see its perks for the total UX.
-Why press several clicks to take an action in-app if you can press deeply on the app itself and choose your destiny from the pop-up menu?
+Since the iPhone 6S, Apple pushed the feature onto its consumers, convinced users would see the perks and benefits of this new UI (user interface).
+Why press several clicks to take an action in-app if you can press deeply on the app itself and choose said action from the pop-up menu?

 How much have you used 3D Touch since its introduction?
 Will you miss it once it’s gone?